DrShushen/ucl-igem-2016-site/README.md

 ## Development Notes

 The wiki templates have been developed using SASS for CSS work and Jade templates for HTML work (see project files).
+JavaScript work is mostly centered around the use of jQuery and its various plugins.

 ## Deployment